justin-ko/DelayOnTheRunway/README.md

 * Binarize precipitation and check if crosswind limit is exceeded
 * Join with the flight dataframe based on IATA code

+## Data Storage (PostgreSQL)
+The transformed data that combined the historical flight and weather data is written to PosgreSQL database.
+Given the large volume of processed data, the database was indexed by the dep_time and arr_time to help speed up the querying process for the range of dates.

+## Data Visualization (Dash)

 ### Delayed Airport Count

 <p align="center">
 <img src = "docs/map.png" width="900" class="center">
 </p>